 Access subscriptions can be arranged for long term projects.

-Consultancy To be negotiated by each Node partner independently, costing of any consultancy is to follow each Node member's institutional costing/overhead structure.
+Consultancy to be negotiated by each Node member independently, costing of any utilising each Node member's institutional costing/overhead structure.

-Material Supply & Device Supply Node members to provide a quotation as required utilising each Node member's institutional costing/overhead structure.
+Material Supply & Device Supply Node members to provide a quotation as required